DM-University-Projects/Assessment-2-Practical-Project/README.md

    The Motivation of creating this website is due to my Youtube Channel Called ChootiItsAnime, The website contain reviews, rants and any thing related to anime.
-This website will also be linked to my Youtube channel so that later I can use this website for any business rated ventures that is linked to what I do on youtube.
+This website will also be linked to my Youtube channel so that later I can use this website for any business rated ventures that is linked to what I do on YouTube.
-   When I say linked I mean some of my youtube content will be shown on the website for the users to watch and comment on.
+   When I say linked I mean some of my YouTube content will be shown on the website for the users to watch and comment on.

 # Implications That I Faced